MetPX/sarracenia/doc/sr_subscribe.1.rst

  - HEADER part of the sundew filename

 **SENDER**
- - the Sundew filename may end with a string SENDER=<string> in this case the <string> will be the remote filename
+ - the Sundew filename may end with a string SENDER=<name> in this case the <name> will be the remote filename

 **NONE**
  - deliver with the complete Sundew filename (without :SENDER=...)